Informatiesystemen/Informatiesystemen/project_s4549775.md

 This limits the number of accounts that you share can your account with to 5 via the constraint $frequency(\sigma, 0, 5)$ where $\sigma = \{p_1\}$.

+Assume bol.com decided to introduce a friend system, where you can add other accounts as your friends, and limit family account sharing to the friends of an account.
+This restriction can be enforced using set constraints, specifically a subset constraint.
+We disregard the frequency occurrence constraint for the moment, to keep things simple, and just focus on enforcing that accounts may only be shared with friends.

 ![Diagram 18](diagrams/diagram_18.pdf)\

 # Evaluation